Frequently Asked Questions

 Is the Cathedral Café open?

-Not at this time.
-Please visit Open City at the National Cathedral’s website for status information.
+Yes.
+Please visit Open City at the National Cathedral’s website for hours and other information.